-Given fixed $T{\text{ON-MIN}}$ and $T{\text{OFF-MIN}}$ , the higher the switching frequency the narrower the range of the allowed duty cycle.
-In the LM43603, frequency foldback scheme is employed to extend the maximum duty cycle when $T{\text{OFF-MIN}}$ is reached.
+Given fixed $T{\text{ON-MIN}}$ and $T{\text{OFF-MIN}}$, the higher the switching frequency the narrower the range of the allowed duty cycle.
+In the LM43602, frequency foldback scheme is employed to extend the maximum duty cycle when $T{\text{OFF-MIN}}$ is reached.
 The switching frequency will decrease once longer duty cycle is needed under low VIN conditions.
-The switching frequency can be decreased to approximately 1/10 of the programmed frequency by $R_T$ or the synchronization clock.
-Such wide range of frequency foldback allows the LM43603 output voltage stay in regulation with a much lower supply voltage $V{\text{IN}}$ .
+The switching frequency can be decreased to approximately 1/10 of the programmed frequency by R_T or the synchronization clock.
+Such wide range of frequency foldback allows the LM43602 output voltage stays in regulation with much lower supply voltage V{IN} .
 This leads to a lower effective drop-out voltage.
 Please refer to Typical Characteristics for more details.

-Given an output voltage, the choice of the switching frequency affects the allowed input voltage range, solution size and efficiency.
+Given a output voltage, the choice of the switching frequency affects the allowed input voltage range, solution size and efficiency.
 The maximum operatable supply voltage can be found by